mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 There are rumors of ruins left by the Ancients, of pyramids still intact after hundreds of millennia, but expeditions searching for these cultural sites are expressly forbidden to outsiders.
-The thousands of kilometres of unmapped land conceals still more untold historical and cultural discoveries.
+The thousands of kilometers of unmapped land conceals still more untold historical and cultural discoveries.

 Sophontological, archaeological and biological research here is highly